Dave Andrae Interviews Himself

 I have a musical concern called Tired of

 Triangles with an album in progress called Up at 4 A.M..

 I don't know how many people outside of from my small cricle of friends will

 care about it, but I hope to complete it by the end of Winter.
-[Editor's note:
+And there

 will probably be more movies at some point, though I'm not working on